President, Funeral Director

 Phone: (213) 626-0441

 A native Los Angeleno Gosei (Fifth-Generation-Japanese American), Steven Suehiro spent his childhood years as an actor, appearing in various TV shows and commercials.
-After working his way through Cal State Los Angeles as a paralegal and a Workers Compensation Hearing Representative, Steven served several years as a Unit Manager overseeing the operations for the Family Practice & Adult After Hours Clinic at Kaiser Permanente West Los Angeles.
+After working his way through Cal State Los Angeles as a paralegal and a Workers Compensation Hearing Representative, Steven served as a Unit Manager for the Family Practice & Adult After Hours Clinic at Kaiser Permanente West Los Angeles.

 Following the death of his beloved Grandfather, Mike T. Suehiro, Steven found himself deeply impressed by the compassion and guidance that Fukui Mortuary provided to his family, and it was that experience which inevitably led him to become a Family Counselor, a position that Steven has found to be personally fulfilling and spiritually rewarding.

-On August 8, 2014, Anna Liza, Steven's beloved wife of 15 years passed away unexpectedly but peacefully at home while asleep in bed.
-Steven was greatly privileged have the honor of personally handling Anna Liza's arrangements and was greatly comforted by the support that Fukui provided to him during his time of need.
+On August 8, 2014, Anna-Liza, Steven's beloved wife of 15 years passed away unexpectedly but peacefully at home while asleep in bed.
+Steven was privileged to have the honor of personally handling Anna-Liza's arrangements and was greatly comforted by the support that Fukui provided to him during his time of need.